As a senior citizen, I'm always looking for ways to cut costs in a hard economical climate.

-What Types of Loans are Available for Seniors?
+What Loans are Available for Seniors?

 Especially in a bad economy, the future can look very frightening.
 Huge investment losses or rising debt can make the future look bleak for seniors.